Lillifee/raspiCam/README.md

 RaspiCam is a react application to stream, take pictures or record videos from your raspberry pi camera over a web interface.
 The live stream is provided over a simple HTTP request and displayed using by the brilliant [JMuxer](https://github.com/samirkumardas/jmuxer).

 - **Simple**: a mobile-first designed user interface to provide a flawless user experience on the smartphone.
-- **Lightweight**: raspiCam uses the build-in bullseye libcamera-still and libcamera-vid to stream, capture and record videos.
+- **Lightweight**: raspiCam uses the build-in libcamera-still and libcamera-vid to stream, capture and record videos.

 ## Usecases
 - Monitoring camera